Zhe Lim

 • No bank connections and no automatic switching.
 Privacy-first by design.
 Users stay in control.

-• Upload-based input (bills, documents) with automatic extraction to reduce manual entry.
+• Upload-based input with automatic extraction to reduce manual entry.

 • Reminders timed to give users enough lead time to compare before renewal.